🧬

 Unique facts and fascinating details

-• They are known for their 'velcro' personality, often following their owners from room to room.
+• They are known for their 'velcro' personality, often following their owners everywhere.

 Frequently Asked Questions